GCT Deltaport Intermodal Yard Reconfiguration Project

 - Increased rail capacity enabling sustainable intermodal cargo growth;

 - Decreased noise and greenhouse gas emissions with the introduction of modernized electric CRMGs;

 - Reduced light aliasing as a result of the new energy-efficient LED lights;

 - Decreased emissions due to reduced equipment travel time and low emission diesel/electric equipment; and

 - Improved operational performance and management of workflow in the GCT Deltaport IY.

 CT Canada is the country’s primary Pacific Gateway.
 Through the GCT Deltaport Intermodal Yard Reconfiguration Project, we are sustainably delivering improved capabilties and capacity on North America’s West Coast.

 Once complete in Q2 2017, the largest mega vessels calling the tradelane will be served by the most advanced on-dock intermodal rail yard in North America.
 As the premier ship-to-rail terminal in the world, GCT Deltaport will boast an increased rail handling capacity 50%+, providing customers certainty on transit

 and dwell times, solidifing Port of Vancouver as their gateway of choice.

-Stay informed by visiting Project Updates page, or sign up to receive our regular operational updates.
+Stay informed by signing up to receive our regular operational updates.